HITECHCRIME/HC_SG51_Colorized_World/README.md

 let us live in cold
 until our souls are through
 i swear on our both lives

+heavy toll paid all i want is you all you are but let us live in colorized world till both our souls are through

 (it's a colorized
 colorized world)